 Ta Da!

-An iOS task app built on one insight: ambiguity, not effort, drives avoidance.
+An iOS app for the tasks you've been avoiding.
 The app detects which tasks cause you to freeze and breaks them into concrete first steps.

 Role

-Sole PM & Builder
+PM & Builder

 Timeline

-10 Days
+10 days

 Stack

-SwiftUI, Firebase, Claude API
+SwiftUI, SwiftData, Claude API

 Stage

-Dogfooding & TestFlight
+Dogfooding on TestFlight

 Ta Da! app showing onboarding, Brain Dump task list, and Today view with progress tracking

-Ta Da! app — Brain Dump and Today views
+Ta Da! app: Brain Dump and Today views

 Core insight